riskyhacker/riskyhacker.github.io/posts/nmap.md

 > A quick start guide.

 ### Documentation
-Nmap has awesome website packed with great information.
+Nmap has an awesome website packed with great information.
 [Port scanning](https://nmap.org/book/port-scanning-options.html) is a good enough synopsis to get you started.
 Checkout [the free online book](https://nmap.org/book/toc.html) when you need an all exhaustive reference.
 The purchased edition has extra goodies in it.
 The man page is just as awesome as the website.
 ``` text/0,8
 # Loaded with useful content (unlike some man pages)
 ➜  ~ man nmap